MyPureCloud/developer-center-blog/source/2021-06-01-cli-with-powershell/index.md

 :::

 :::primary
-**GC-CLI version**: CLI version 11.0.0 is used at the time of writing.
+**GC-CLI version**: CLI beta version 11.0.0 is used at the time of writing.
 Some commands may be different if you're using another version.
 To determine which one you're using, run `gc.exe version`.
 For the latest version, go to our [CLI documentation](/api/rest/command-line-interface/).
 :::

 ## Download the Genesys Cloud CLI